Apple Needs to Suspend Sales to Russia

 Apple’s Digital Wallet Already Restricted

 Since U.S. and other sanctions are already restricting financial transactions to Russian banks, digital wallets like Apple Pay have been suspended in the country.
-Customers of Russian backs cannot use their cards abroad or to make payments to companies registered in countries that have issued sanctions.
+Customers of Russian banks cannot use their cards abroad or to make payments to companies registered in countries that have issued sanctions.

 This might encourage some Russian citizens and businesses to oppose what their country is trying to do in Ukraine.
 Hitting people where they live, their pocketbooks and ability to conduct “business as usual,” can be a strong motivator.